 “I wanted a professional trade,” said Hedden, who struggled to make ends meet inside the San Francisco area on his $22,000 instructor’s income—a fragment of the reimbursement presented to software program engineers.

-College, she says, is “a dying version,” with levels now not always leading to jobs.
+She says college is “a dying version,” with levels now not always leading to jobs.
 Galles spent $forty 000 on her art research a few years in the past—but she is hopeful that it is Holberton a good way to assist her land that “dream job.”

 Programming: a rather sought expertise in Silicon Valley

-Computer engineers are in high demand, with groups dishing out big salaries for the first-rate skills—particularly in California’s Silicon Valley.
+Computer engineers are in high demand, with groups dishing out big salaries for first-rate skills—particularly in California’s Silicon Valley.

 Talent shortage

-Meanwhile, hard work marketplace evaluation firm Burning-glass calculated that out of 26 million jobs published online in 2015, seven million asked for a few shapes of programming skills—without always requiring better training or a pc technological know-how qualification.
+Meanwhile, hard work marketplace evaluation firm Burning-glass calculated that out of 26 million jobs published online in 2015, seven million asked for a few shapes of programming skills—without always requiring better training or a PC technological know-how qualification.

 A shortage of certified candidates makes competition for talent fierce—pushing up salaries.
-As a result, it’s inside the hobbies of tech agencies to lower back efforts to sell computer technological know-how education for younger kids.
+As a result, it’s inside the hobbies of tech agencies to lower efforts to sell computer technological know-how education to younger kids.
 Companies also regularly recruit from abroad—from Asia to fill positions, putting them at odds with the anti-immigration politics of the Trump administration.

 Sky-excessive salaries